marph91/jimmy/docs/formats/simplenote.md

-This page describes how to convert notes from Simplenote to Markdown.
+# Convert from Simplenote to Markdown

 ## General Information